LucaCappelletti94/hyperloglog-rs/README.md

 | 65536 | dense | 21 ns | 3 ns | 10.1 us | 15.9 us | 6.5 us | 128.8 us | 13.8 ms | 1.19% | 1.21% | 0.98% |
 | 262144 | dense | 15 ns | 2 ns | 9.6 us | 15.9 us | 6.9 us | 165.6 us | 14.4 ms | 1.45% | 1.30% | 1.07% |

 A few observations.
-In `exact` mode every cardinality and union estimate is exact (0 percent error) because the literal values are stored, and `estimate_cardinality` is essentially free (about 1 ns, it reads the stored count).
+In `exact` mode every cardinality and union estimate is exact (0 percent error) because the inserted values are stored exactly (sorted, gap-coded and gamma-packed), and `estimate_cardinality` is essentially free (about 1 ns, it reads the stored count).
 The cost in `exact` mode is in mutation: each `insert` splices the gap-coded value buffer in place, so it grows with the stored cardinality (1.4 us to 18 us here), and `merge` is the expensive outlier at 55 to 216 ms because it re-inserts every value of one operand into the other.
 If you expect to merge large counters, let them reach `dense` mode first.

 In `hash_list` mode the accuracy is already near-exact (card MRE under 0.6 percent, union MRE under 1.6 percent).
 This is a narrow transitional band, and its two-operand costs (around 230 to 650 us) fall as the cardinality grows and the hash list downsamples to fewer bits per stored hash.